nadia-solution-tracker/third-milestone-project/README.md

 ### Overview of the project

-- Kitchen Station share the highlights, discoveries and the recipes of the food you love to cook.
-With this easy-to-use recipe creation application, you can add / edit / delete /view your recipes, ideas and photos in minutes.
+- Kitchen Station shares the highlights, discoveries and the recipes of the food you love to cook.
+With this easy-to-use recipe creation application, you can add / edit / delete /view recipes, ideas and photos in minutes.
-- Kitchen Station offers large database of recipes that are made by different cooking experts, chefs and simply housewives who loves to cook and like to experiment new dishes every day.
-The app offers best and large categories of recipes.
+- Kitchen Station offers a large database of recipes that are made by different cooking experts, chefs and simply housewives who love to cook and like to experiment new dishes every day.
+The app offers the best and large categories of recipes.

 ![IMAGE](static/images/homepagesnapshot.jpg)